 The University regularly ‘refreshes’ courses to make sure they are as up-to-date as possible.
 The University calls this process 'academic revalidation’.
-This course is currently being ‘refreshed’, with changes being put in place for students entering from September 2018 onwards.
-For the most up-to-date course/ module information, please contact the Course Director.
+This course is currently being ‘refreshed’, with changes being put in place for students entering from September 2019 onwards.
+Module selection may vary, for the most up-to-date course/ module information, please contact the Course Director.

 Sign up for course updates

 Sign up to receive regular updates, news and information on courses, events and developments at Ulster University.